Aliases for VPS45 Gene

 GeneCards Summary for VPS45 Gene

-VPS45 (Vacuolar Protein Sorting 45 Homolog (S. Cerevisiae)) is a Protein Coding gene.
-Diseases associated with VPS45 include recurrent infections-myelofibrosis-nephromegaly syndrome and neutropenia, severe congenital, 5, autosomal recessive.
-Among its related pathways are Endocytosis and Hemostasis.
+VPS45 (Vacuolar Protein Sorting 45 Homolog) is a Protein Coding gene.
+Diseases associated with VPS45 include neutropenia, severe congenital, 5, autosomal recessive and congenital neutropenia-myelofibrosis-nephromegaly syndrome.
+Among its related pathways are Platelet activation, signaling and aggregation and Factors involved in megakaryocyte development and platelet production.

 UniProtKB/Swiss-Prot for VPS45 Gene